 Mission and Mission Environment

-To keep things simple, let’s assume the proposed work is in a suburban area, more than five miles from any airport or heliport, not in any kind of airspace that would limit drone use, and generally away from other complicating factors for UAV operations.
+To keep things simple, let’s assume the proposed work is in a suburban area and not in any kind of airspace that would limit drone use, and generally away from other complicating factors for UAV operations.

 What this company wants to do with their drones (i.e., their “missions”) are: